poloarol/bioinformatics-algorithms/README.md

 # Bioinformatics Algorithms

-Solutions to Rosalind problems: https://rosalind.info/problems/locations/
+Solutions to Rosalind bioinformatics problems using Python: https://rosalind.info/problems/locations/

 What is present: